steve8708/base/readme.md

 ## Backbone

 ### What it lacks
 Features.
-With (raw) Backbone you still have to write a lot of boilerplate to get anywhere near the simplicity and ease of ember and angaulr.
+With (raw) Backbone you still have to write a lot of boilerplate to get anywhere near the features, simplicity, and ease of Ember and Angular.

 ### Where it excels
 Bulletproof ORM, ultra lightweight and efficient, classical inheritance, dead simple RESTful syncing with the server, built with jQuery.